1-Hour Air Fryer Rotisserie Chicken

 It’s always quite hard to know how long to cook a chicken for, right?
 You want it to be properly cooked without overcooking it, but chickens come in different sizes.
 Ovens can vary, too.

 The answer?
 Use a meat thermometer!
-I used to think this would be a hassle, but it’s actually super simple.
+It’s actually super simple.
 Just insert the thermometer into the thickest part of the chicken.
 A good spot is between the breast and the thigh.
 Push the thermometer deep into the breast but don’t touch the bone.
 It should read at least 165F or 74C.

 That should give you some peace of mind, but here’s a rough guide as to how long different size chickens should take to roast in an air fryer: